-FEDERAL TAX CHANGES, NEW LEGISLATION, AND OTHER POLICY INFORMATION
+FEDERAL TAX CHANGES/CONFORMITY, NEW LEGIS-LATION, AND OTHER POLICY INFORMATION

-Federal Tax Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/ income-tax.
+Federal Tax Changes/Conformity with Federal Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/income-tax.

 FILING REQUIREMENTS

 A partnership, limited liability company, syndicate, group, pool, joint venture and unincorporated organization which is engaged in business or owns property located in Georgia or has members domiciled in Georgia or has income from Georgia sources, and which is required to file a Federal Income Tax return on Form 1065, is required to file a Georgia Income Tax return on Form 700.